jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 560px;">Sorcery</h1>

 !SLIDE
-.notes In the past, I worked mostly on non-Rails applications, and as there wasn't a good authentication library I could use, I ended up implementing authentication differently in each of the applications I worked on, based on the needs of the application.|I decided last year to work on a authentication framework that all of my applications could use, which I named Rodauth.
+.notes In the past, I worked mostly on non-Rails applications, and as there wasn't a good authentication library I could use, I ended up implementing authentication differently in each of the applications I worked on, based on the needs of the application.|I decided last year to work on an authentication framework that all of my applications could use, which I named Rodauth.

 <img src="../../file/rodauth.svg" width="600" style="position: absolute; top: 50px; left: 300px;"/>

 !SLIDE
-.notes As I was developing Rodauth, one of the main design principles was that it had to be flexible, as I had many applications with different authentication requirements.|I had applications that where password hashes were stored in the same table as the logins, applications that authenticated against LDAP, applications needing separate authentication for separate groups of users, and applications that used database functions for authentication.
+.notes As I was developing Rodauth, one of the main design goals was that it should to be flexible, as I had many applications with different authentication requirements.|I had applications where password hashes were stored in the same table as the logins, applications that authenticated against LDAP, applications needing separate authentication for separate groups of users, and applications that used database functions for authentication.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Flexible</h1>

 !SLIDE
-.notes Another design principle was that I wanted the the default settings to be as secure as possible, and specifically make it difficult for an attacker to get access to password hashes.
+.notes Another design goal was the default settings should be as secure as possible, and specifically make it difficult for an attacker to get access to password hashes.
 I will talk a bit later about why this is so important.

 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Secure</h1>

 !SLIDE
-.notes The final design principle is that I wanted Rodauth to be simple to use and configure.
+.notes The final design goal is that Rodauth should be simple to use and configure.
 One of the most common security issues in applications is misconfiguration, and making configuration as simple as possible I think leads to more secure applications.

 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 560px;">Simple</h1>